Short Track GSA Lessons

 Week 4: Now Apply It!

-(10 minutes) Key to Learning the Home Breath – Apply
+(10 minutes) Key to Learning the Home Breath – Feel It!
+Apply it!
+Watch what happens.

 When do I apply to do the Home breath?